 After she convinced her lover, Roman Senator Gaius Silius, to leave his wife Messalina and Gaius plotted to assassinate Claudius and have Gaius adopt Brittanicus (Messalina’s son by Claudius and the presumed future emperor).
 Claudius caught word of this, and had them both executed for treason.
 Messalina was offered a knife to commit suicide honourably, but as she was too cowardly for that, she was beheaded on the spot (in the Gardens of Lucullus, which are now a part of the Villa Borghese in Rome, right above the Spanish Steps).

-With such a juicy story under her belt, there are many references to her in popular culture – from Charlotte Bronte (Jane Eyre, Mr Rochester refers to his first wife as an Indian Messalina) to Gabriel Garcia Marquez (Love in the Time of Cholera, a dog with many pups bears her name).
+With such a juicy story under her belt, there are many references to her in popular culture – from Charlotte Bronte (in Jane Eyre, Mr Rochester refers to his first wife as an Indian Messalina) to Gabriel Garcia Marquez (in Love in the Time of Cholera, a dog with many pups bears her name).
 In Mikhail Bulgakov’s The Master and the Margarita, Messalina is a guest at Satan’s ball.

 Flexible morals aside, the lady was venally powerful.
 That is, until she lost her head!

-Messalina fits perfectly for a Power + Money THATLou, or of course a Ladies at the Louvre THATLou… Is this hint obvious enough???
+Messalina fits perfectly for a Kings + Leaders THATLou, or of course a Ladies at the Louvre THATLou… Perhaps even the Love Hunt might include her – in the carnal sense… Is this hint obvious enough???